Sheikh-Saber/Sheikh-Saber.github.io/index.md

 <br>
 <h2>The Business Of Space</h2>
 <p>
-  On any given weekday, the ballet of cars in and out of parking bays is not just a dance of convenience but one of commerce.
-Shops and services located in high-density parking zones report up to 30% more foot traffic compared to those in areas where parking is scarce.
+  On any given weekday, the hassel and bustle of cars in and out of parking bays may not only declare the aliveness of the city but one of commerce.
+Businesses located in high-density parking zones in some report states more foot traffic compared to those in areas where parking is scarce.
 In contrast, malls in parking-starved locales tell a different story—one of struggle and the constant quest for visibility.
 <br>
 “If you want people to create business in the city you have to make it easy for them.
 If they can find a one-hour on-street parking space, they can come in and see me and then they may walk past a shop or a cafe.
 It all creates business.” shares Ms Cacopardo to CBD News, a local business owner whose thriving business owes much to the ample parking that dots her street.[[1]](#1).
 Even though some research opposingly suggests higher potential of buyers among pedestrian and cyclist. [[2]](#2)
 <br>